awsdocs/amazon-ecr-user-guide/doc_source/docker-pull-ecr-image.md

 If you would like to run a Docker image that is available in Amazon ECR, you can pull it to your local environment with the docker pull command\.
 You can do this from either your default registry or from a registry associated with another AWS account\.
 To use an Amazon ECR image in an Amazon ECS task definition, see [Using Amazon ECR Images with Amazon ECS](ECR_on_ECS.md)\.

 **Important**
-Amazon ECR users require permissions to call `ecr:GetAuthorizationToken` before they can authenticate to a registry and push or pull any images from any Amazon ECR repository\.
-Amazon ECR provides several managed policies to control user access at varying levels; for more information, see [Amazon ECR Managed Policies](ecr_managed_policies.md)\.
+Amazon ECR requires that users have allow permissions to the `ecr:GetAuthorizationToken` API through an IAM policy before they can authenticate to a registry and push or pull any images from any Amazon ECR repository\.
+Amazon ECR provides several managed IAM policies to control user access at varying levels; for more information, see [Amazon ECR Managed Policies](ecr_managed_policies.md)\.

 **To pull a Docker image from an Amazon ECR repository**